Reverse Mortgage Fees and Legal Requirements

 To protect your interests, your own legal adviser should act for you.
 Your solicitor will advise you of their fees for completing the necessary legal work.
 You will be responsible for your own solicitor’s fees.

 Like any other loan, interest will be charged on your Heartland Reverse Mortgage.
-Interest will be charged at our applicable published variable market rate (approximately 1.5% to 2% over the standard variable mortgage rates published by the major banks) and will be added to the amount you have borrowed to form the overall loan balance which will change daily.
+Interest will be charged at our applicable published variable market rate and will be added to the amount you have borrowed to form the overall loan balance which will change daily.

 Interest is calculated on the daily balance, compounded and debited monthly to your loan account and paid, together with the principal, at the end of the term of the loan when you move permanently from your home.
 Being a variable interest rate, it is subject to change.
 Should the interest rate change, we will publish these changes in a national newspaper, on our website and also detail the new interest rate on your next statement.